Cardijn College

-Cardijn College is a Roman Catholic secondary co-educational school located in the Southern Vales area approximately 25 km south of the Adelaide city centre in South Australia.
+Cardijn College is a private, independent Roman Catholic secondary co-educational day school located in the Southern Vales area approximately 25 km south of the Adelaide city centre in South Australia.
 Established in 1984, it is a diocesan school with a student population of 1,300 in 2020.
 It is co-owned with Marcellin Technical College, which acts as the technical campus for Cardijn College.

-Title
+Name

 The College derives its name from Belgian Priest and Cardinal Joseph Cardijn, known for his work founding the Young Christian Workers organisation.
 Cardijn's decision to spend his life bringing Christianity back to working class (through imprisonment for his activities, to the opposition of the movement from the Church itself), was an inspiration to many, and was considered a worthy title for the College.